 Construction management consists of a variety of complex processes, from design, planning, execution, monitoring, to closure.
 We have covered all of these stages in the first chapter.
-Today, you will learn about other important matters: how to choose the best construction management software, create documentation, deal with risks and failures, and adapt to project changes.
+Today, you will learn about other important matters: how to choose the best construction ERP software, create documentation, deal with risks and failures, and adapt to project changes.

 To make it easier for you to understand this article, see the following table of contents.

 Table of Contents

 - Deal with Project Failure

 How to Choose the Right Construction Management Software